Broken or decayed teeth can cause pain, difficulty chewing and speaking, and feelings of self-consciousness.

 A dental crown is placed over the affected tooth after treatment for trauma or decay, protecting it from further damage and often preventing the need for extraction.

 Dental crowns are made of strong materials that are designed to withstand normal biting forces.
-They can last 10 years or more with proper care.
+With proper care, they can last up to a decade or more.